vymjay/aprylo-nextjs/docs/01-GETTING-STARTED/README.md

 # Getting Started

-This section contains essential information for new developers to get up and running with the VB Cart project.
+This section contains essential information for new developers to get up and running with the Aprylo project.

 ## 📋 Contents